LB&SCR C3 class

 The London, Brighton and South Coast Railway C3 class was a class of 0-6-0 steam locomotives, intended for heavy freight trains.
 Ten were built by Brighton railway works in 1906 to the design of Douglas Earle Marsh.

 History

 This class was intended to replace the smaller Robert Billinton C2 class 0-6-0 on the heaviest freight services.
-However, although they had an effective boiler, their performance proved to be disappointing and the fuel consumption high.
+However, although they had an effective boiler, their performance proved to be disappointing, and the fuel consumption was high.
 Rather than building any further examples Marsh preferred to rebuild the existing locomotives into the C2X class.
 The members of the C3 class therefore spent their days on secondary freight trains in mid Sussex.
 Seven of the class spent most of their lives at Horsham and as a result the class was nicknamed "Horsham Goods".

 The boiler designed by Marsh for the C3 class was later used with considerably more success on the SR Z class 0-8-0 of 1929.